 It was with prominent indie label Merge that the band would go on to carve out its niche in the increasingly widening modern rock mainstream, specifically with Girls Can Tell (2001) and Kill the Moonlight (2002) (the latter spawned the single "The Way We Get By," which appeared on the popular teen drama The O.C.), both of which found the group taking a more adventurous approach with its sound.
 Released in 2005, Gimme Fiction soared even higher, debuting at number 44 on the Billboard charts and selling over 160,000 copies, while 2007's Ga Ga Ga Ga Ga made it to number ten and sold over 300,000 copies in the U.S., topping nearly every major critic's year-end list.
 Spoon, who by this time had become a fixture on soundtracks, television programs, and late-night talk shows, released its seventh full-length album, Transference, on January 18, 2010.
 It debuted at number four on the Billboard 200.
-The band then took an extended hiatus of nearly four years, before resurfacing in 2014 with the announcement of another new album, Spoon's eighth.
-Recorded for the first time with an outside producer -- in the shape of Dave Fridmann -- the album was hailed by the band as its "loudest and gnarliest" to date.
-Entitled They Want My Soul, it was slated for release in August 2014 through Loma Vista Recordings in the U.S. and Anti in Europe. ~ James Christopher Monger, Rovi
+After touring in support of the album, the band took a few years off.
+Daniel formed Divine Fits with Handsome Furs' Dan Boeckner, and the band released its debut album, A Thing Called Divine Fits, in 2012.
+Meanwhile, Eno concentrated on production work, collaborating with artists including the Strange Boys, Alejandro Escovedo, and the Heartless B**tards.
+Spoon resurfaced in 2014 with the announcement of their eighth album, They Want My Soul.
+Recorded for the first time with an outside producer in the shape of Dave Fridmann, the album was hailed by the band as its "loudest and gnarliest" to date.
+It was released in August 2014 through Loma Vista Recordings in the U.S. and Anti in Europe. ~ James Christopher Monger, Rovi